supernnova/SuperNNova/README.md

 ### TO DO
 - single function to compute loss
-- input size computation (not hardcoded)
-- data_utils list_training_features to normalize in config
 - save constants in dump folder?
 - input file format conversion in SNN or apart?
 - implement different normalizations
 - eliminate physics-analysis only features in group_features_list

+- input size computation (not hardcoded)  --> will keep hardcoded for now
+- data_utils list_training_features to normalize in config --> will keep hardcoded for now

 ## tests
 - runs without salt fit